Perfume: The Story of a Murderer (film): Plot

 The film begins with the sentencing of Jean-Baptiste Grenouille, a notorious murderer.
-Between the reading of the sentence and the execution, the story of his life is told in flashback, beginning with his abandonment at birth in a French fish market.
+The story of his life is told in flashback.
+He is seen born and abandoned in a French fish market by his mother, who is almost immediately hanged.
 Raised in an orphanage, Grenouille grows into a strangely detached boy with a superhuman sense of smell.
 After growing to maturity as a tanner's apprentice, he makes his first delivery to Paris, where he revels in all the new scents.
-He focuses on a redheaded girl selling yellow plums, following her and repeatedly attempting to sniff her, but startles her with his behavior.
-To prevent her from crying out, he covers the girl's mouth and unintentionally suffocates her.
-After realizing that she is dead, he strips her body naked and smells her all over, becoming distraught when her scent fades.
-Afterwards, Grenouille is haunted by the desire to recreate the girl's aroma.
+He is particularly enchanted by a redheaded girl selling yellow plums, following her and attempting to sniff her, but he startles her with his behavior.
+To prevent her from crying out, he covers her mouth and unintentionally suffocates her.
+After realizing she is dead, he strips her naked and smells her all over, becoming distraught when her scent fades.
+Afterward, he is haunted by the desire to recreate her aroma.

-After making a delivery to a perfume shop, Grenouille amazes the Italian owner, Giuseppe Baldini, with his ability to identify and create fragrances.
+When making a delivery to a perfume shop, Grenouille amazes the Italian owner, Giuseppe Baldini, with his ability to create fragrances.
 He revitalizes the perfumer's career with new formulas, demanding only that Baldini teach him how to preserve scents.
-Baldini explains that all perfumes are harmonies of twelve individual scents and may contain a theoretical thirteenth scent.
-Grenouille continues working for Baldini but is saddened when he learns that Baldini's method of distillation will not capture the scents of all objects.
-Baldini informs Grenouille of another method that can be learned in Grasse and agrees to help him by providing the journeyman papers he requires in exchange for 100 new perfume formulas.
-Right after Grenouille departs, Baldini dies when the shaky building, along with his studio, collapses.
+Baldini explains that all perfumes are harmonies of twelve scents, and may contain a theoretical thirteenth scent.
+Grenouille is saddened to learn that Baldini's method of distillation will not capture the scents of all objects (or rather, people).
+Baldini informs Grenouille of another method in Grasse, and provides him the journeyman papers in exchange for 100 new perfume formulas.
+Immediately after Grenouille departs, however, Baldini dies when his shaky apartment building collapses with him in it.
 En route to Grasse, Grenouille decides to exile himself from society, taking refuge in a cave.
-During this time, he discovers that he lacks any personal scent himself and believes this is why he is perceived as strange or disturbing by others.
-Deciding to continue his quest, he leaves his cave and continues to Grasse.
+During this time, he discovers that he himself lacks any personal scent, and he believes this is why he is perceived as strange or disturbing by others.
+Deciding to continue his quest, he leaves his cave.